r-kupin/webserv/README.md

 ### Headers (`headers_`)
 HTTP headers provide additional information about the request, such as the type of client making the request, the preferred response format, authentication information, etc.
 ### Body (`body_`)
 The body of the HTTP request, which contains additional data sent to the server.
 This is particularly relevant for POST requests or other methods where data is sent in the request body.
+In case of file upload the body will contain file contents.
 ## [Response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_responses) creating
 Right after the creation of the `ClientRequest` server starts generating response, which involves 2 steps: creating a synthetic location and creating a `ServerResponse` class
 ### Creating a synthetic location